Markishime/cropdrive/README.md

 We believe that modern technology should help farmers work smarter, not harder.
 CropDrive brings university-level soil science and AI technology to your fingertips, so you can make better decisions and grow more profitable crops.

 **Our Commitment**:
-- MPOB-certified AI analysis based on Malaysian palm oil standards
+- AI analysis based on Malaysian palm oil industry standards
 - Fast results in 10-15 minutes instead of days
 - Clear, actionable recommendations in Bahasa Malaysia or English
 - Support from real agronomy experts